Find Affordable College Courses

 Check out the applied math master's degree programs at these schools if you want to attend one of the most popular in Connecticut.

-Our analysis found University of Connecticut to be the most popular school for applied mathematics students who want to pursue a master’s degree in Connecticut.
-Located in the suburb of Storrs, UCONN is a public school with a very large student population.
+Our 2023 rankings named University of Connecticut the most popular school in Connecticut for applied mathematics students working on their master’s degree.
+Located in the large suburb of Storrs, UCONN is a public school with a fairly large student population.

 About 50% of the students majoring in applied math at the school are women while 50% are male.

-Full Applied Mathematics at University of Connecticut Report
+Read full report on Applied Mathematics at University of Connecticut

 #2